edubf22/recommender-challenge/README.md

 ![Rating distribution across whole dataset](saves/images/rating_distrib.png)

 Another aspect we can consider is how many ratings a given movie has received.
 This is shown in the image below.
-For readability,
+For readability, a limit of 9999 max ratings was used.
+Because of that, a large number of movies is shown near `n_ratings = 10000`.
+It is noticeable that a significant number of movies have very few ratings (indicated by first large bar in the histogram), which may not be valuable to our model when predicting ratings.

 ![Rating count per movie](saves/images/rating_permovie_distrib.png)